mmohamed/vault-kubernetes/README.md

 ```

 ## 3- Vault deployment :
-Before deploy Vaul, e nned to configure a Consul client to give Vault access to Consul members
+Before deploy Vault, you need to configure a Consul client to give Vault access to Consul members
 ```yaml
 apiVersion: v1
 kind: ConfigMap